-So to participate in the program and nominate their peers, employees are required to visit a new website, create a new profile and enter a new password.
-Months later, you decide to implement corporate discounts for an extra benefit to stretch your employees’ income, on a separate platform.
+So to participate in the programme and nominate their peers, employees are required to visit a new website, create a new profile and enter a new password.
+Months later, you decide to implement an employee benefits program for discounts that stretch your employees’ income, on a separate platform.

-When employees could be ticking off the boxes to engage with a recognition program and also shopping for their dream vacation (at a discount), they instead get confused and frustrated, can’t find the website(s) or have lost their password.
+When employees could be ticking off the boxes to engage with a recognition programme and also shopping for their dream holiday (at a discount), they instead get confused and frustrated, can’t find the website(s) or have lost their password.
 Instead of spending your time refining your next employee engagement initiatives, you’re resetting passwords and continually explaining to employees platform features.

 Printing can be a big cost to a business, especially when content gets continually updated and redesigned as your company evolves.
 With every little change, updating the pages is a burden on whatever team is handling the edits, and you almost always run into a version control issue.

-Besides your employee handbook, think about what else you typically have to print: Payslips, employee share information, benefits overviews … the list goes on and on.
-HR technology such as SmartHub® can help you consolidate these clunky printed pages into more user-friendly digital pages where you can host links to important information, such as your induction, leadership team bios, employee stories and more.
+Besides your employee handbook, think about what else you typically have to print: payslips, employee share information, benefits overviews… the list goes on and on.
+An all-in-one engagement platform can help you consolidate these clunky printed pages into more user-friendly digital pages where you can host links to important information, such as your induction, leadership team bios, employee stories and more.

-It also allows you to create focused, targeted messages aimed at specific segments within your organization so you can deliver the right message to the right people.
+It also allows you to create focused, targeted messages aimed at specific segments within your organisation so you can deliver the right message to the right people.